Primošten old town peninsula on the Dalmatian coast

 November–March

-Quiet and scenic — experience authentic Dalmatian life without the crowds, with the stone town at its most atmospheric.
+Quiet and atmospheric — experience authentic Dalmatian life without the crowds, with the stone town at its most evocative.

 • Authentic local life